Now accepting Telehealth appointments.

 Non-surgical facelifts with facial injections can have temporary or long-lasting effects on the face.
 The results vary and depend on the type of facial filler used.
 While the majority fillers use hyaluronic acid as a main ingredient, there are variations in the elasticity, mobility, and texture of each filler.
 Depending on the area being treated and the quality of your skin, different fillers may be suggested to give you the most natural and flattering results.

 Although facial fillers have been effective and their use is relatively easy, wrinkle fillers also have some downsides.
 These include:

 To ensure your safety, it is best to know the different fillers available, as well as the risks and benefits associated with each of them.
-Most important, every procedure should only be performed by qualified and trained personnel like you will find at the clinic of Drs.
-Matsuda and Sheu.
+Most important, every procedure should only be performed by qualified and trained personnel like you will find at the clinic of Dr. Matsuda, Dr. Sheu, and Dr. Jim On.